 History of the Comma

 The comma's history dates back to ancient Greece, where it was initially used to mark pauses for breath in oral delivery.
-Over time, its function evolved to become more closely tied to grammatical structure.
+Plus, over time, its function evolved to become more closely tied to grammatical structure.
 The modern comma, as we know it, began to take shape during the Renaissance with the standardization of punctuation practices.

 Early grammarians debated the precise rules for comma usage, and while some variations exist, the fundamental principle of using commas to enhance clarity and guide the reader has remained constant.